jash101/robotic-arm/README.md

 Arm contains three revolute joints and an end effector.
 This is implemented by using four servos

-More info will be updated.
+More info and images will be added shortly.